WildCodeSchool/2023-01-EN-Berlin-Remote2-Project3/CONTRIBUTION.md

 - `moon run prisma:migrate`           creates a migration sql file based on the changes in the schema and applies it immediately
 - `moon run prisma:migrate-start`     creates a migration sql file that you can edit before applying
 - `moon run prisma:migrate-end`       applies the edited migration sql file
-- `moon run prisma:studio`            runs Prisma Studio, which allows to browse the database and make changes without affecting the migration history
+- `moon run prisma:studio`            runs Prisma Studio for browsing the database and making changes there without affecting the migration history

 `migrate` and `migrate-start` commands require entering a name for the new migration